Overview

 Wait for Workload Readiness

-To guarantee the readiness of one or more workloads during the cpln helm install, include the --wait option in your command.
+To guarantee the readiness of one or more workloads during a cpln helm install or a cpln helm upgrade, include the --wait option in your command.
 This will enforce a default waiting period of 300 seconds (5 minutes).
 If you need to adjust this duration, use the --timeout option with your preferred number of seconds.

 Example usage: